Our Lady of the Lake University: Campus

 The university's historic Main Building was completed in 1895.
 Today, it is home to the university cafeteria, several classrooms and offices, and the Veronica Salazar Media Center.

-Sacred Heart Convenual Chapel, completed in 1923, was designed by architect Leo M. J. Dielmann.
+Sacred Heart Conventual Chapel, completed in 1923, was designed by architect Leo M. J. Dielmann.

 The University Wellness and Activities Center (UWAC) and adjacent athletic fields are home to the university's athletic teams, as well as exercise facilities for student use.

 The university has four residence halls.
 Three of these (Ayres, Centennial, and Flores) are traditional dorm-style housing, with the Slater Apartments providing apartment-style housing.

 Students are served by the VIA Metropolitan Transit system for free with student IDs.

 Student life

 In 2007, the university hosted an initial event to kickstart San Japan, a local anime convention.

-The campus has the following fraternities and sororities: two multicultural sororities Delta Xi Nu and Theta Nu Xi, Latina sorority Kappa Delta Chi, service sorority Epsilon Sigma Alpha, and Christian fraternity Sigma Theta Epsilon.
+The campus has several fraternities and sororities on campus.
+The Latino fraternity Lambda Upsilon Lambda and Latina sorority Kappa Delta Chi are present alongside two multicultural sororities Delta Xi Nu and Theta Nu Xi.

 The university also hosts over 50 clubs and organizations.